NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/limit-number-of-small-files.md

     ├── content.z01
     └── content.z02
 ```
+In this proposal each version would not add any small files.

 ### Removing the Inventory Files in Version Folders and the Sidecar File
-This makes the minimal version of the object contain only two small files, and then each version loses eihter two or one small file.
+This makes the minimal version of the object contain only two small files, and then each version loses either two or one small file.
 ```
 [object root]
 ├── 0=ocfl_object_1.1